Rational points of quiver moduli spaces: Gerbes and twisted quiver representations

-One proves that $ \cM^{\theta-gs}_{Q,d',D}$ co-represents the moduli functor of $\theta$-geometrically stable $d'$-dimensional $D$-representations of $Q$ by modifying the argument in Theorem \ref{GIT_const_of_ModQd}.
+One proves that $ \cM^{\theta-gs}_{Q,d',D}$ corepresents the moduli functor of $\theta$-geometrically stable $d'$-dimensional $D$-representations of $Q$ by modifying the argument in Theorem \ref{GIT_const_of_ModQd}.
 More precisely, we obtain a tautological family on $\rep_{Q,D,d'}$ from Galois descent, using the tautological family on $\rep_{Q,d,k^s}$.
-Then by Proposition \ref{equiv twist rep D} and Lemma \ref{lemma_stab_twisted_reps_div}, we see that $\cM^{\theta-gs}_{Q,d',D}$ also co-represents the second moduli functor.
+Then by Proposition \ref{equiv twist rep D} and Lemma \ref{lemma_stab_twisted_reps_div}, we see that $\cM^{\theta-gs}_{Q,d',D}$ also corepresents the second moduli functor.

 The final statement follows as in Proposition \ref{forms_of_stack}. \end{proof}

 In Theorem \ref{forms_of_moduli_sp}, we emphasise that the term coarse moduli space is used in the sense of stacks.
 In particular, we note that the $k$-rational points of $\cM^{\theta-gs}_{Q,d',D}$ are not in bijection with the set of isomorphism classes of $d'$-dimensional $\theta$-geometrically stable $D$-representations of $Q$ in general (as we have already observed for the trivial division algebra $D = k$).